gavdraper/gavdraper.github.io/_drafts/sql-server-statistics-from-the-ground-up.md

 ![Auto Created Stat Density]({{site.url}}/content/images/2017-statistics-explained/density-vector.JPG)

 This is quite interesting as we can see an all density of 0.2.
-In our case we have 5 distinct firenames and 0.2 * 5 = 1 which is how density is calculated, the lower the name the more distinct data you have.
+In our case we have 5 distinct firstnames and 0.2 * 5 = 1 which is how density is calculated, the lower the name the more distinct data you have.
 We'll come to how this is useful in a little bit.

 Lastly we have the Histogram option on SHOW_STATISTICS...